2025 Christmas is Coming 50/50 Raffle! Draw Date: December 19, 2025

 Each fall, Hospice Northwest launches our Annual Campaign, as a way to raise much needed funds to support those at end of life and those who are grieving, thus ensuring our services remain free of charge for our clients.

-This year we are focused on raising funds to support our grief and caregiver clients, two programs that are not covered in our annual Ministry funding.
+This year we are focused on raising funds to support our caregiver program, an areas that is not covered in our annual government funding.
+Without the support of our community, we can not continue to provide the level of exceptional care and support that our families deserve.

 Please consider joining our special community of donors and play a key role in the provision of grief support programs and caregiver services for the children, teens, adults, and families we serve.